benbusby/whoogle-search/README.md

-  -h, --help            show this help message and exit --port <port number>  Specifies a port to run on (default 5000) --host <ip address>   Specifies the host address to use (default 127.0.0.1) --debug               Activates debug mode for the Flask server (default False)
+  -h, --help            show this help message and exit --port <port number>  Specifies a port to run on (default 5000) --host <ip address>   Specifies the host address to use (default 127.0.0.1) --debug               Activates debug mode for the server (default False) --https-only          Enforces HTTPS redirects for all requests (default False)
 ```

 ### D) Manual